What is the DVC? Why, it’s the Disney Vacation Club, of course!

 Annual dues a.k.a.
 Maintenance Fees and taxes – Each resort charges fees that go toward maintaining the property.
 The fees vary from resort to resort, but currently average $6 per point.
 Your home resort determines how much you will pay and how much Disney charges on a per point basis.
 Dues can vary as much as $2.50 per point between some resorts.
 If you own 200 points, that's a $500 difference per year.
 Wow!

 So now you’re thinking: I’m convinced!
 Where do I find these points?
 My first recommendation is to call Disney directly at 1-800-800-9800 for the information packet -- feel free to give my name as a referral!
-Then visit our website, www.DVCbyresale.com, for the current DVC Resort point charts and all our resale listings.
-If you send me an email I will be happy to forward the charts for the other properties and add you to our update list: email@example.com.
+Then visit our website, www.DVCbyresale.com, for the current DVC Resort point charts, check out the handy points calculator as well as all our resale listings.
+If you send me an email I will be happy to add you to our update list: firstname.lastname@example.org.
 Better yet, just give me a call 1-800-844-4099 and I’ll answer any of your questions about becoming a member.
-I’ve been one for more than twelve years!
+I’ve been one for more than 18 years!